-What is a cytomegalovirus (CMV) test?
+What is a Cytomegalovirus (CMV) Test?

-The Cytomegalovirus (CMV) is a herpes virus.
-Additional forms of herpes viruses include chickenpox and mononucleosis (mono).
-Infections with CMV are quite prevalent.
-The virus persists in the body for the remainder of your life after the original infection.
-The virus is mostly latent most of the time (inactive).
+CMV infections are prevalent.
+The virus persists in the body for the remainder of one's life after the original infection.
+The virus is primarily latent most of the time (inactive).
 Yet, under some circumstances, such as stress or an immune system malfunction, it might become active again.

-What are they used for?
+What are CMVs Used for?

 • Individuals who have reduced immune systems because of any illnesses or disorders.